 G. BRAD LEWIS / SCIENCE PHOTO LIBRARY G. BRAD LEWIS / SCIENCE PHOTO LIBRARY

 Pahoehoe lava.
-Molten pahoehoe lava flowing from a lava tube (upper right).
+Molten pahoehoe lava spills from a lava tube (centre right) before pouring over the edge of a cliff.
 Pahoehoe is a thick lava which may flow at speeds of up to 50 kilometres per hour.
 Lava tubes are formed when the surface of a river of molten lava cools and solidifies, but the interior remains hot and liquid.
 Pahoehoe lava is a type of basic lava with a low silica content, giving it a low melting point.
 This means the lava can travel great distances from the crater or vent from which it issued.
 Photographed at Kilauea volcano, Big Island, Hawaii, USA.